jeantux/datasets/README.md

 The main idea is to be able to use these datasets interactively using the [livebook](https://livebook.com)

+### How does it work?

+Here are stored several dataset addresses, so you can easily choose which dataset table you want to select the data from, and manipulate them quickly and easily.

 ## Installation

 If [available in Hex](https://hex.pm/docs/publish), the package can be installed